-How to Manage Your Collection of PDF Files - Digital Inspiration
+How to Manage Your Collection of PDF Files

 2. Google Desktop - If you are looking to find that one PDF document from a pile of thousand, consider taking the help of Google Desktop Search.
 The software can index the full content of all PDF documents on your hard drive and can make this information searchable as in the screenshot above.

-Google Desktop Search shares the same search operators as Google’s web search so use the filetype:pdf operator to limit your search to PDF documents.
+Google Desktop Search shares the same search operators as Google’s web search so use the filetypeoperator to limit your search to PDF documents.
 Google Desktop can only index unprotected PDF files and it won’t help you find scanned PDFs that require an OCR engine (more on that later).

 Windows Desktop Search too can index the content of PDF files pretty much like Google Desktop but the latter offers two extra advantages - Google Desktop is available on all platforms and second, it’s possible to search PDF files stored on the home computer from your office computer (and vice-versa) using the “Search Across Computers” feature.